 - Direct access to exclusive Weight Watchers information, cookbooks, and tools.

 There is a weekly meeting already established at the Forest Grove Campus, that is held each Tuesday in Jefferson Hall Rm 208 at 1:00.
 Enrollment must stay at 15 or more participants in order for the program to continue on campus.

 Contact for this meeting is Tressa Rodriguez at email@example.com.

-Meetings at the Health Professions Campus are yet to be deteremined.
+Meetings at the Hillsboro Campus are yet to be deteremined.
 We are working on getting a weekly meeting set up there as well.
 The first step to getting this accomplished is to get 15 employees signed up for the monthly pass.

 Contact for this meeting is Cat Marlow at firstname.lastname@example.org.

 You may also contact Christie Norbury at email@example.com

 How to sign up: